Ishant Sharma: IPL career

 Ishant Sharma played for Kings XI Punjab in the Indian Premier League.
 In December 2018, he was bought by the Delhi Capitals in the player auction for the 2019 Indian Premier League.
+In 2026, Sharma was part of the Gujarat Titans squad that finished as runners-up in the Indian Premier League, losing to Royal Challengers Bengaluru in the final.

 Personal life

 Sharma comes from a Brahmin family.
 On 10 December 2016, he married Indian basketball player Pratima Singh.